InverseFinance/inverse-alerts/README.md

 ### Ethereum Endpoint

 This script is heavily requesting the RPC endpoint.
-Hence we recommend listening to events by running a private node with Geth in order to avoid paying high API query fees.
+Hence we recommend listening to events by running a private node with Geth in order to avoid paying high API query fees or to increase sleeping time in `listeners.py`.
 Filters being now supported on light nodes, you don't have to index a full archive node before being able to start.
 Just install Geth and start a light node using :

 `geth --syncmode light --http --http.addr 0.0.0.0`

-This might take a while to synchronize the first time, once your node is up to date you can start running the alerts.
+This might take a while to synchronize the first time, once your node is up-to-date you can start running the alerts.

 ### Install requirements